yeagerai/genlayer-project-boilerplate/README.md

    3. Navigate to the "Run and Debug" section.
    4. Follow the on-screen instructions to complete the deployment process.

+3. Setup the frontend environment
+  1. Duplicate the .env.example file in the App folder into .env
+  2. Add the contract address to the `.env` under the variable `VITE_CONTRACT_ADDRESS`

 3. Run the frontend Vue app
    ```shell
    cd app